Racing1/MasterList-EthereumClassic/README.md

 - [Grayscale® Ethereum Classic Trust](https://grayscale.co/ethereum-classic-trust/) - Grayscale Ethereum Classic Trust enables investors to gain exposure to the price movement of ETC through a traditional investment vehicle, without the challenges of buying, storing, and safekeeping ETC.
 - [Portal.Network](https://www.portal.network/) - Blockchain Name Service enables connections with IPFS hash, smart contract, and wallet address.

-Note: If your dapp or protocol is not listed, please reach out to the community via the Ethereum Classic [Discord](https://discordapp.com/invite/HW4GckH).
+Note: If your project is not listed, please reach out to the community via the Ethereum Classic [Discord](https://discordapp.com/invite/HW4GckH).

 ## Notable Exchanges
 ### Exchanges with Referral Programs